 We know that you love to protect the ocean almost as much as you love high quality products at epic prices.
 This month we are combining all three with our amazing Riptide Rings.

 Crafted from high quality tungsten steel with a beautiful combination of natural wood and abalone shell inlay.
-Normally these rings are $79.95 reduced to $39.95, however this month you can save over 60% and get your very own ring for just $29.95!
+Normally these rings are $79.95 but you can save $40 and get yours for half price today!

 Not only that but every month we donate 10% of gross profits to amazing ocean conservation charities such as Whale & Dolphin Conservation!